BugzLightyear-Software-Engineering/FlightMan/README.md

     * Install Maven - https://maven.apache.org/download.cgi.
 This is a project build, reporting and documentation management tool.
 3. Add Maven binaries to system path, as directed in https://maven.apache.org/install.html
 4. Install Maven Wrapper - run "mvn -N wrapper:wrapper" from the project root directory.
 This simplifies building and running the server.
-4. Run "mvnw.cmd clean install && mvnw.cmd spring-boot:run" (windows)
+4. Run "mvnw.cmd clean install" and then "mvnw.cmd spring-boot:run" (windows)
   (or) "./mvnw clean install && ./mvnw spring-boot:run"     (linux) from the project root directory to run the server on your local system.